Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

 \subsection{Observation Prioritization}

-While high data summarization and compression rates allow missions to downlink more observations, content-based awareness offers the ability to sub-select observations for downlink that have the best chance of satisfying mission objectives and to order downlink by observation importance to accelerate Ops understanding.
-As described in Section \ref{sec:method_prio}, our \acrshort{osia} system produces the \acrfull{sue}, \acrfull{dd}, and \acrfull{dqe} \acrshortpl{asdp}'s to inform \acrshort{jewel}'s prioritization of data products.
+While high data summarization and \ed{reduction} rates allow missions to downlink more observations, content-based awareness offers the ability to \ed{queue observations for downlink in an order that will best satisfy} mission science objectives \ed{or accelerate ground teams' understanding of the environment}.
+As described in Section \ref{sec:method_prio}, our \acrshort{osia} system produces the \acrfull{sue}, \acrfull{dd}, and \acrfull{dqe} \acrshortpl{asdp}'s to inform \acrshort{jewel}'s prioritization \ed{order} of data products.
 To demonstrate prioritization, we apply \acrshort{helm} to the Lab \acrshort{dhm} dataset described in Section \ref{sec:obs_data} and prioritize the summarized observations, then analyze the resulting order in terms of successful content recognition.